Fast Weakly Supervised Action Segmentation Using Mutual Consistency: Abstract

 \section{Abstract}

-Action segmentation is the task of predicting the actions in each frame of a video.
+Action segmentation is the task of predicting the actions for each frame of a video.
 As obtaining the full annotation of videos for action segmentation is expensive, weakly supervised approaches that can learn only from transcripts are appealing.
-In this paper, we propose a novel, end-to-end approach for weakly supervised action segmentation based on a two-branch neural network.
-The two branches of our network predict two redundant but different representations for action segmentation.
-We propose a novel mutual consistency (MuCon) loss that enforces the consistency of the two redundant representations.
-Using MuCon loss together with a loss for transcript prediction, our proposed approach achieves performance statistically comparable to the state-of-the-art while being $14$ times faster to train and $20$ times faster during inference.
+In this paper, we propose a novel end-to-end approach for weakly supervised action segmentation based on a two-branch neural network.
+The two branches of our network predict two redundant but different representations for action segmentation and we propose a novel mutual consistency (MuCon) loss that enforces the consistency of the two redundant representations.
+Using the MuCon loss together with a loss for transcript prediction, our proposed approach achieves the accuracy of state-of-the-art approaches while being $14$ times faster to train and $20$ times faster during inference.
 The MuCon loss proves beneficial even in the fully supervised setting.